IainKnox/tetris-javascript/README.md

 I tested the compatibility of my site first by by emulating different devices using the Dev tools in Chrome as well as using the variable responsive setting to check at different breakpoints.

 The various tests that were run were:
-* checking to see if the all images and cards scaled and maintained aspect ratio as the display shrunk and grew.
+* checking to see if the all images and buttons and panels scaled and maintained aspect ratio as the display shrunk and grew.
-* checking to see if responsive elements within my layout changed at the correct breakpoints, such as the navbar and cards.
+* checking to see if responsive elements within my layout changed at the correct breakpoints, such as the navbar and toggle.
-* checking to see if my media queries behaved as expected with regards to cards displaying in columns or rows, navigation.
+* checking to see if my media queries behaved as expected with regards to navigation toggle displaying in rows when in mobile navigation.
 * I then tested it on different browsers.
 I have tested in Chrome, Firefox and Edge.
 Once I was sure my project worked on windows 10, I then opened it on my phone running Safari on IOS 15.
 <hr>
 <p>&nbsp</p>